dougalrm/aider-patterns-wow/data/docs/team_metrics_and_getting_accurate_data_from_ado.md

 ## More Information & Getting Help

-The CDF page [Why We Care About Metrics](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/AxES3qYq3pYZaIjkYGCfsA/27ec752f-b29e-4d63-b345-b217b913e7ba.aspx) provides a good overview of the benefits of focusing on adopting and refining the right capabilities.
+The page [Why We Care About Metrics](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/AxES3qYq3pYZaIjkYGCfsA/27ec752f-b29e-4d63-b345-b217b913e7ba.aspx) provides a good overview of the benefits of focusing on adopting and refining the right capabilities.

 You can find more information on Actionable Agile on Confluence [here](https://confluence.schroders.com/pages/viewpage.action?pageId=179523543).